What is fish conservation?

 What can I do with a degree in fish conservation?

 Graduates in fish conservation may enter the job market or pursue a graduate degree in the field.
-Career possibilities are listed below, and potential employers include the Environmental Protection Agency, U.S. Fish and Wildlife Service, National Park Service, state departments of natural resources, state parks, environmental consulting firms, and nonprofit conservation organizations.
+Career possibilities are listed below, and potential employers include conservation nonprofits, environmental consulting firms, fish hatcheries, national and state parks, U.S. Department of Agriculture, U.S. Fish and Wildlife Service, and Virginia Department of Wildlife Resources.

 - Animal caretaker — Feeds and raises fish in aquaculture facilities, hatcheries, or other settings.